A Miami Child Pornography Attorney Will Protect Your Rights

 Whittel & Melton has represented adults and juveniles accused of sex crimes for decades.
 Our legal team is available to review the circumstances surrounding your case to reduce or eliminate the charges against you.

 Types of Child Pornography Charges

-In Florida, child pornography can include a wide range of incidents, from the possession of a video depicting a child engaging in sexual acts to the distribution of photos that include a minor in a sexual nature.
+In Miami, child pornography can include a wide range of incidents, from the possession of a video depicting a child engaging in sexual acts to the distribution of photos that include a minor in a sexual nature.
+Child pornography charges include:

 - Distribution or transmission of child pornography

 - Solicitation of a minor to engage in pornography